hmrc/agent-client-relationships/README.md

     PUT /agent/:arn/service/HMRC-MTD-VAT/client/VRN/:vrn

-HMRC-NI-ORG service:

-    PUT /agent/:arn/service/HMRC-NI-ORG/client/EORI/:eori

-These endpoints allocate the agent represented by the arn to the client represented by the mtditid, vrn or eori within GovernmentGateway or in CESA.
+These endpoints allocate the agent represented by the arn to the client represented by the mtditid or vrn within GovernmentGateway or in CESA.

 Possible responses: